 School groups regularly visit Tentsmuir National Nature Reserve (NNR) to learn about the dune system landscape and its flora and fauna.
 They are encouraged to explore and learn ‘hands on’ – feeling the sand in their fingers, picking up feathers and watching insects.
 They collect objects to illustrate their journey and bring them back to discuss with their classmates.
 On still days you can often hear the seals calling from their colony on a nearby sandbank.

-This shelter has been commissioned to create a welcome to the NNR, a gathering point and as a shelter in poor weather.
+This shelter was commissioned to create a welcome to the NNR, a gathering and learning hub and as a shelter in poor weather.
 The roof shape is reminiscent of a bird wing in flight, the sail of a boat, the historic tents that gave Tentsmuir it’s name and the ever shifting dunes themselves.
 The site has been carefully chosen to minimise the impact of a build on the fragile landscape and habitat.
 It is designed to be constructed from local materials that are non-toxic, recyclable and/or reusable.
 It is also designed for deconstruction at the end of its life – leaving no trace.